redox-os/website/content/news/this-month-250430.md

 It's that time of year again - Redox Summer of Code (RSoC) has engaged two students and one recent graduate for some exciting projects.
 This year's projects are:
 - Unix Domain Sockets - A warm welcome to Ibuki, who will be developing Unix Domain Sockets, including the ability to send file descriptors between processes.
-This is a key piece of functionality to support Wayland and D-Bus, which will enable Linux desktop applications and many important accessibility features such as a screen reader.
+This is a key piece of functionality towards support for Wayland and D-Bus, which will eventually enable Linux desktop applications and many important accessibility features such as a screen reader.
 - System Services Manager - Welcome back to Charlie, who was part of a Georgia Tech project to develop a System Health Monitor.
 Charlie will be continuing that work, and taking it to the next level, looking at our initialization, hardware platform services, PCI/PCIe driver initialization, and other aspects of how Redox services and drivers are started and managed.
 - SpiderMonkey and Servo - And a warm welcome to Andrew, who will be porting SpiderMonkey and Servo to Redox.
 Redox's current browser is NetSurf, and it does not have full JavaScript support, so having support for SpiderMonkey and Servo will be a big step up for us.